-Drive 'Running' Indication Onboard Keypad Display 6901 Remote Keypad Display Motor ' Running ' icon 'rotates' in the direction of the shaft and " AL26 " text is displayed.
-Motor ' Running ' & ' Stopped ' LEDs will flash and "Autotune IN PROGRESS" text is displayed.
+Drive 'Running' Indication Onboard Keypad Display 6901 Remote Keypad Display RUN REV II 'RUN' LED will flash and "Autotune IN PROGRESS" text is displayed.
+Motor ' Running ' & ' Stopped ' LEDs will flash and " Autotune IN PROGRESS " text is displayed.

-- At the end of the 'Autotune' routine, the motor will decelerate to a stop and the drive will disable:
+At the end of the 'Autotune' routine, the motor will decelerate to a stop and the drive will disable:

-Drive 'Stopped' Indication Onboard Keypad Display 6901 Remote Keypad Display Motor ' Running ' icon will continue 'rotating' during motor deceleration, until the motor has come to a stop.
-When the motor has come to a stop, the 'Running ' LED will turn off, and the 'Stopped ' LED will illuminate.
+Drive 'Stopped' Indication Onboard Keypad Display 6901 Remote Keypad Display RUN REV → RUN (RUN' LED will flash until the motor has come to a stop.
+When the motor has come to a stop, the ' Running ' LED will turn off, and the ' Stopped ' LED will illuminate.